§ Trust Spanning Protocol (TSP) Specification

 is controlled by the endpoint named with the corresponding upper case letter, say A

 .
-Details of VID management for any VID type is out of scope for this specification but an endpoint will need to implement necessary supports for all of its supported VID types.
+Details of VID management for any particular VID type is out of scope for this specification but an endpoint will need to implement necessary support for all of the VID types it supports.

 learns a VID_b